hardikkoul/nearby-cab-locator/README.md

 Procedure to run the program :
 1. Save the code and the file customers.json in a same location.
-2. Now, compile the code(using cmd : g++ file_name.cpp) and run it(using cmd : ./a.out /home/gfg/customers.json) with passing file name customers.json along with proper location(e.g. /home/gfg/customers.json).
+2. Now, compile the code(using cmd : g++ file_name.cpp) and run it(using cmd : ./a.out customer.json) with passing file name customers.json along with proper location.
-3. A file named answers.json will be created on the same location where code and customers.json file is existing.
+3. A file named answer.json will be created on the same location where code and customer.json file is existing.